All Blog Posts

-Cookiebot CMP by Usercentrics has been in operation since 2012 and offers full compliance with major data privacy laws like the European GDPR/ePR, California’s CCPA and Brazil’s LGPD and many other major data privacy laws.
+Cookiebot CMP by Usercentrics has been in operation since 2012 and offers full compliance with major data privacy laws like Brazil’s LGPD, the European GDPR/ePR, and California’s CCPA/CPRA.

 Try Cookiebot CMP free for LGPD compliance today